njfritter/myersBriggsNLPAnalysis/README.md

 + Download the package `virtualenv`
 	+ Assuming you have made it this far you should have experience with one of `pip/pip3`, `brew` or another package manager
 	+ Here we will use `pip3` (python3 compatible)
-+ Run the following commands:
++ Run the following commands in your terminal (commands compatible with Linux and Mac):
 	+ `virtualenv venv`
 		+ This creates a virtual environment called "venv"
 		+ Feel free to change the second word to whatever you'd like to call it